Love, Nina

 Love, Nina is a 2016 British comedy drama starring Faye Marsay and Helena Bonham Carter.
 Adapted by Nick Hornby from Nina Stibbe's book, Love, Nina: Despatches from Family Life, the series received its debut on BBC One on 20 May 2016 and ran for five episodes.
-Set in 1982, the series tells the story of Nina (Marsay), a 20-year-old girl from Leicester who moves to Primrose Hill, London, to work as a nanny for single mother George (Bonham Carter).
+Set in 1982, the series tells the story of Nina (Marsay), a 20-year-old woman from Leicester who moves to Primrose Hill, London, to work as a nanny for single mother George (Bonham Carter).

 It is based on her experiences working in the household of Mary-Kay Wilmers, editor of the London Review of Books.
 The two boys in the series are based on her sons with filmmaker Stephen Frears, one of whom, Sam Frears, plays a neighbour.
 On 15 May 2017, it was made available to stream on Netflix in the UK.